pytorch/data/torchdata/datapipes/iter/load/README.md

 ## S3 IO Datapipe Documentation

+**WARNING**: S3 IO Datapipes have been deprecated.
+Consider using [S3 Connector for PyTorch](https://github.com/awslabs/s3-connector-for-pytorch).

 ### Build from Source

 `ninja` is required to link PyThon implementation to C++ source code.